 While you were sleeping: Stocks languish

 Wall Street slipped, as did US Treasuries, as investors prepared for the Federal Reserve to raise interest rates when they gather next week.
-Wall Street weakened.
+Traders are pricing in a 98 percent chance of a hike at next week's Fed meeting, according to Bloomberg.

 Comments